When I think of adventuring, my brain automatically goes BIG. Like, globetrotting big.

 And, adventuring doesn’t even require visiting a new place!
-Here are six ways I adventure on the regular, right here in my home base of Sarasota, FL.
+Here are six ways I adventure on the regular, right around my home in Knoxville, TN.

-- Pretend it’s the first time.
-Whether exploring my go-to beaches, walking the Ringling Bridge for the umpteenth time, or enjoying familiar views at a local park, I often pretend I’m there for the first time.
-Calling to mind that first experience – the sights, sounds, emotions – reminds me why I love where I live, and keeps my favorite spots from going stale.
+- Pretend you’re experiencing things for the first time.
+Whether venturing downtown or walking our dog at our go-to park, I often pretend I’m there for the first time.
+Calling to mind that first experience—the sights, sounds, emotions—reminds me why I love where I live, and keeps my favorite spots from going stale.

 - Walk further.
 I already walk a LOT, but in the spirit of everyday adventure I push myself to walk further than I might normally go.
 OR further than I might feel like walking at the time.
 And you know?
 I never regret doing that.
 Almost always, I’ll witness something unexpected that I otherwise would’ve missed, or I’ll feel more energized.
 Or maybe, I’ll just end the walk happier that I spent more time in God’s creation.